 There’s no rulebook or set timeline for getting back to normal, or even a “new normal.”
 Everyone processes change differently.
 Check on your team’s well-being throughout the weeks following a disaster or disruptive event.
 You’ll likely be able to recognize when something is “not right” about them.
 Don’t take that lightly.

 Remind them, as often as necessary, of your employee assistance program (EAP) if you have one in place, along with any other resources available to them.

 Once things are back to normal, make sure you review and update your company’s disaster recovery plan while the event is still fresh on your mind.
 What worked and didn’t work during the recent disaster or crisis?
 Request feedback from your leadership team and key employees, and then provide the updated plan to everyone in your organization.
 This will help ensure you’re ready for the next disruptive event, which hopefully will be a very long time away.

-For more tips on how to manage through a disaster, download our free magazine, The Insperity Guide to Leadership and Management.
+For more tips on how to manage in the wake of a disaster, download our free magazine, The Insperity guide to leadership and management.